News flash

 Information from a distress experience is not available bit by bit, but only in one big tied-together chunk.
 If this information is recalled at all, it all comes together, unevaluated, not understood.

 In yet another important way, the mis-stored information input from a distress experience behaves as if it were a recording, a very literal, detailed, complete recording of everything that went on during that distress experience.
-(Fig. 8)
+(Figure 8)

 It is as if the sights, the sounds, the tastes, the touches, the temperatures, the balances and all the rest of the information together with the feelings of distress and the inability to think were all recorded simultaneously on one ninety-channel record.